top of page

 We study large protein complexes that maintain genome stability and investigate how they function in the context of chromatin.
 These studies include DNA damage repair, replication, transcription and telomere architecture.
 As E3 ubiquitin ligases are involved in many of these processes, we are also interested in how E3 ligases recognise their substrates and study small molecule compounds that divert ligase function.

 Protein degradation rapidly inactivates protein function and is used in many biological contexts to trigger irreversible transitions.
-The major protein degradation pathway, the ubiquitin proteasome system (UPS), constitutes hundreds of E3 ubiquitin ligases that attach ubiquitin to thousands of substrates targeting them for proteolytic cleavage by the 26S proteasome.
-We are interested in how E3 ubiquitin ligases recognize their substrates (Scrima et. al., Cell, 2008), how small molecule compounds such as thalidomide (also known as Contergan or Softenon) divert ligase function to induce degradation of disease-related proteins (Fischer et. al., Nature, 2014 / Petzold et. al., Nature, 2016 / Sievers et. al., Science, 2018) and how the activity of these ligases is regulated by the CSN master regulator (Lingaraju et. al., Nature, 2014 / Cavadini et. al., Nature, 2016).
+The major protein degradation pathway, the ubiquitin proteasome system (UPS), includes hundreds of E3 ubiquitin ligases that attach ubiquitin to thousands of substrates, targeting them for proteolytic cleavage by the 26S proteasome.
+We are interested in how E3 ubiquitin ligases recognize their substrates (Scrima et al., Cell, 2008), and how small molecule compounds such as thalidomide (also known as Contergan or Softenon) divert ligase function to induce degradation of disease-related proteins (Fischer et al., Nature, 2014Petzold et al., Nature, 2016Sievers et al., Science, 2018Slabicki et al., Nature 2020Kozicka et al., Nat.
+Chem.
+Biol.
+2024).

 bottom of page